lindseydortch/ga-project-1/notes.md

-1. Need to be able to only flip two cards at a time
+✅ Need to be able to only flip two cards at a time
-  - If one of the cards is selected, then you can select one more
-  - If two cards are selected, then you can't select any more cards
+  ✅ If one of the cards is selected, then you can select one more ✅ If two cards are selected, then you can't select any more cards ✅ GO BACK AND FIX BUG WHERE YOU CAN SELECT MORE THAN ONE CARD AT A TIME ✅ Current issue: you can select the same card twice

+  MVP WORK
-2. Need to be able to see if the content on the card matches
+  1. Need to be able to see if the content on the card matches

-3. GO BACK AND FIX BUG WHERE YOU CAN SELECT MORE THAN ONE CARD AT A TIME
-  - Current issue: you can select the same card twice
+  2. Random array is added to the cards
+  3. Add in Trivia question functionality
+    - Need to be able to see the back of the cards when the trivia question is answered correctly
+  4. Need to be able to see the back of the cards when the game is first loaded
+  5. Let the player know when they have won the game
+  6. Let the player know how many matches they have gotten correct and how many matches they have left

+  STRETCH GOALS
+  1. Allow players to select the amount of cards they want to be able to play with
+  2. Timer
+    - Timer Stretch
+      - Allow player to answer a trivia question to add more time, if they get it right they get more time, if they get it wrong, they lose time
+  3. Choose different levels of difficulty
+    - This will be associated with how many cards and time